 The open reading frame for Cg-AC was 1170 bp in length and was most similar to the gene BRF 7-G7 in Sebastes schlegelii (Schlegel’s black rockfish), with a sequence similarity of 67% (AB491143).
 The translated amino acid sequence for C. gigas was the most similar to Rattus norvegicus acid ceramidase (Q6P71).
 The Cg-AC amino acid sequence shared 46.6% pairwise identity over 402 residues in the alignment with C. elegans and 49.4% identity with the H. sapiens sequence over 398 residues (Figure 4).

-Cg-AC was expressed the most in the gill tissue (2.5-fold over minimum), followed by digestive gland, mantle, and adductor (data not shown).
+Cg-AC was expressed the most in the gill tissue, followed by digestive gland, mantle, and adductor (data not shown).
 The expression of Cg-AC was significantly higher (1.4-fold) in Vibrio-exposed oysters compared to controls (p=0.045; Figure 6).

 Cg-GlcCer